FlavioLorenzi/Binarized_Neural_Network/README.md

-NB: yet to implement and finish
+NB: yet to implement (work not finished)

 Binarized Neural Network on three types of datasets: MNIST, CIFAR-10, SVHN.
 Tensorflow framework and Python_3 are required.